 - 1. Earn the First Aid merit badge.

 - 2. Do the following:

 - a.
 Discuss with your counselor the aspects of emergency preparedness:

-- 1. Prepare for emergency situations.
+- 1. Prevention

-- 2.Respond to emergency situations.
+- 2. Protection

-- 3. Recover from emergency situations.
+- 3. Mitigation

-- 4. Mitigate and prevent emergency situations.
+- 4. Response

+- 5. Recovery

 Include in your discussion the kinds of questions that are important to ask yourself as you consider each of these.

 - b.
-Make a chart that demonstrates your understanding of each of the aspects of emergency preparedness in requirement 2a (prepare, respond, recover, mitigate, and prevent) with regard to 10 of the situations listed below.
-You must use situations 1, 2, 3, 4, and 5 below in boldface, but you may choose any other five listed here for a total of 10 situations.
-Discuss this chart with your counselor.
+Using a chart, graph, spreadsheet, or another method approved by your counselor, demonstrate your understanding of each aspect of emergency preparedness listed in requirement 2a (prevention, protection, mitigation, response, and recovery) for 10 emergency situations from the list below.
+You must use the first five situations listed below in boldface, plus any other five of your choice.
+Discuss your findings with your counselor.

 - 1. Home kitchen fire

 - 2. Home basement/storage room/garage fire

 - 3. Explosion in the home

 - 4. Automobile crash

 - 5. Food-borne disease (food poisoning)

 - 6. Fire or explosion in a public place

 - 7. Vehicle stalled in the desert

 - 8. Vehicle trapped in a blizzard

 - 9. Flash flooding in town or in the country

 - 10. Mountain/backcountry accident

 - 11. Boating or water accident

 - 12. Gas leak in a home or a building

 - 13. Tornado or hurricane

-- 14. Major flood
+- 14. Major flooding or flash flood

 - 15. Nuclear power plant emergency

 - 16. Avalanche (snowslide or rockslide)

 - 17. Violence in a public place

 - c.
 Meet with and teach your family how to get or build a kit, make a plan, and be informed for the situations on the chart you created for requirement 2b.
 Complete a family plan.
 Then meet with your counselor and report on your family meeting, discuss their responses, and share your family plan.
 (This may be completed during Eagle's Camp week at home)

 - 3. Show how you could safely save a person from the following:

 - a.
 Touching a live household electric wire

 - b.
-A room filled with carbon monoxide
+A structure filled with carbon monoxide

 - c.
 Clothes on fire

 - d.
 Drowning, using non-swimming rescues (including accidents on ice)

 - 4. Show three ways of attracting and communicating with rescue planes/aircraft.

 - 5. With another person, show a good way to transport an injured person out of a remote and/or rugged area, conserving the energy of rescuers while ensuring the well-being and protection of the injured person.

 - 6. Do the following:

 - a.
-Tell the things a group of Scouts should be prepared to do, the training they need, and the safety precautions they should take for the following emergency services:

-- 1. Crowd and traffic control

-- 2. Messenger service and communication
+Describe the National Incident Management System (NIMS)/Incident and the Incident Command System (ICS).